danistark1/sensorGatewayAPISymf/README.md

 - TIMEZONE="Default is America/Toronto"
 - FIRST_REPORT_TIME="Default 07:00:00" (Sensor readings report first send time)
 - SECOND_REPORT_TIME="Default 20:00:00"(Sensor readings report second send time)
+- SENSORS_RECORDS_INTERVAL=1 (Everytime a new record is added to the db, readings older than the defined interval will be deleted)
-- KEEP_RECORDS_FOR=1 (Everytime a new record is added to the db, readings older than the defined interval will be deleted)
+- READINGS_REPORT_INTERVAL=1 (Everytime a new record is added to the db, daily report readings older than the defined interval will be deleted)

 ![Weather Report](https://github.com/danistark1/weatherStationApiSymfony/blob/main/sampleEmail.png)